FermiDirak/Formulate/README.md

 If you prefer to learn by example, check out this sandbox: (https://codesandbox.io/s/formulate-example-l95mp)

-Otherwise, this section will walk you through how Formulate should be used:
+Otherwise, this section will walk you through how Formulate to get started with Formulate:

 ### Defining your Schema